hyprwm/hyprland-website/src/content/news/ricingComp5.md

 - your submission must be a Hyprland rice. (workflow, other apps riced - OK, but can't be sway / i3 / windows / blackboard / etc)
 - your submission can be either a **video** or **screenshot(s)**.
 - no AI generated wallpapers allowed.
+- your submission cannot be largely made, or made with significant help, from AI.
+This falls under the originality rule.

 ## Submitting